 First you start by shutting down the computer all the way.
 Once the system is shutdown, start it up, and immediately begin to strike the F8 key.
 This will pull up Windows Advanced Boot Options, looking a little something like this….

-Log in as the administartor, and then from there you can go into the Control Panel > User Accounts and then remove the password from the other accounts.
+Log in as the administrator, and then from there you can go into the Control Panel > User Accounts and then remove the password from the other accounts.
 Restart your computer, and voila, your account previously blocked by a password can be logged into without one.

 For those of you running Windows Vista, 7, or any other operating system, there are several resources online, you just have to search for them.
 A great Linux based password reset tool is called, “The Ultimate Boot CD.”
-This is a free download, but users’ beware, this should be used only by advanced users, because it takes you into the system’s registry where you could really damange your system if your not sure what your doing,
+This is a free download, but users’ beware, this should be used only by advanced users, because it takes you into the system’s registry where you could really damage your system if your not sure what your doing,

 FYI – Try to use the same password with everything, so you don’t find yourself trying to remember several different passwords.
-If you come up with one or possibly even two or three, super solid, strong passwords with a varation of uppercase, lowercase, numbers, special characters, you probably can use those the rest of your life!!!
+If you come up with one or possibly even two or three, super solid, strong passwords with a variation of uppercase, lowercase, numbers, special characters, you probably can use those the rest of your life!!!